Mawiszus/discord-ffxiv-raid-bot/README.md

 ![show-character-example](media/show-character.png "show-character-example")

+### Change Name:

+You can change the Nickname associated with your character with `$change-character-name <name>`, where `<name>` is the new Name you want to give your Character.
+Remember to use quotation marks if you want to use spaces in you name, like `"Firstname Lastname"`.

 ## Bonus Commands:

 You can use `$help` to display the commands known to the bot with a short description.